vincentfpgarcia/from-pytorch-to-coreml/README.md

 - [Step 1](step1.md): Train a model using PyTorch and save it
 - [Step 2](step2.md): Load the model and test it (for verification purpose)
 - [Step 3](step3.md): Convert the PyTorch model into a ONNX model
-- [Step 4](step4.md): Convert the ONNX model into a CoreML model
+- [Step 4](step4.md): Convert the ONNX model into a CoreML model and test it
-- [Step 5](step5.md): Test the CoreML model

 # Virtual environment

 For this work, I've been using [Conda](https://docs.conda.io) through [Anaconda](https://www.anaconda.com/) for (1) creating a virtual environment and (2) installing most of the used Python packages.
 Please read the official documentations for more information.
+You can also read my other [Github repository](https://github.com/vincentfpgarcia/cookbook/blob/master/python/anaconda.md) explaining how to install and use Anaconda.

 # Disclaimer